top of page

 Introduction

-Over six years, I interviewed, observed, and learned from Kingswood, whom I will now refer to as GK.
-The self-proclaimed philosopher of spiritual alchemy spoke at length about his mystical experiences, knowledge, and traditions.
-He caught my attention when he explained how the invention of photography in the 1800s transformed his family’s path of spiritual alchemy.
-I had an academic curiosity about the mystique around alchemy, but having the opportunity to learn about this little-known, clandestine history of photography instantly excited me!
+Over six years, I interviewed and learned from Kingswood, whom I will now refer to as GK.
+The self-proclaimed philosopher of spiritual alchemy spoke at length about his mystical experiences, knowledge, and way of life.
+He recounted how the invention of photography improved his family’s transcendent path.
+Initially, I had an academic curiosity about the mystique around the alchemical arts.
+But that curiosity turned into enthusiasm when I faced a once-in-a-lifetime opportunity to learn about this shadowy branch of photography’s history.

-On one hand, the Kingswood lineage has always adhered to the laws, principles, and conventions of an ancient, ever-evolving alchemy.
-On the other hand, they rely on the contemporary art and science of photography as the framework to support their inner-transformative work.
-But, GK claimed, the Kingswood story starts before the mid-1800s.
-The origin of their alchemy dates back to the dawn of the universe.
-The alchemist talked about ancient Egypt, the rise in worship of the sun god Ra, the legendary mystic Hermes Trismegistus, and the emergence of claims about alchemical transmutation.
-For GK, this primordial history is inseparable from life and the lessons of his great-grandfather, Abraham Kingswood.
+On one hand, the Kingswood lineage has always adhered to the principles and traditions of an ancient alchemical discipline.
+On the other hand, their spiritual journey of inner transformation has been advancing.
+It now includes the modern art and science of photography.
+Despite this, GK claims the Kingswood story doesn’t start in the 1800s.
+Instead, it traces back to the dawn of the universe.
+The alchemist discussed Egypt in 2400 BCE, the origin of the sun god Ra, the legendary mystic Hermes Trismegistus, and the earliest claims of alchemical transmutation.
+For GK, this history is deeply connected to the life and teachings of his great-grandfather, the Son of Ra Abraham Kingswood.

-The late 19th-century patriarch experimented with ways to apply photography in his alchemical practice.
-Today, Abraham’s great-grandson GK is still applying those practices in the sanctuary of his home.
-He’s the fourth and final generation of Kingswood alchemists.
-Accordingly, one of this book's themes focuses on George Kingswood's life.
-It also records his family's mystical journey as they have climbed toward their highest spiritual aspirations over the last 140 years.
+The late 19th-century patriarch experimented with ways to integrate photography into his alchemical applications.
+Today, Abraham’s great-grandson, GK, is still using those methods in the sanctuary of his home.
+He is the fourth and final generation of Kingswood alchemists.
+Accordingly, one of this book's themes focuses on George Kingswood's contributions to his bloodline.
+It also details his family's mystical journey as they climbed toward their lofty goals over the past 140 years.

-In this book, GK describes the Egyptian spiritual culture that prospered around Ra, their god of light.
-He explains the Kingswood family’s theory and practice of Hermetic magic.
-Their narrative could also be read as a philosophical treatise based on a search for ultimate truth.
-In total, this narrative spans a wide range of topics.
-Photographer Gerry Phillipson noted that this "book seems to range across the sum of human knowledge, collective and individual spiritual quest, in short it seems to endeavour to include absolutely everything” (from an email to the author, 7/16/23).
+GK describes the Egyptian religious culture that flourished around Ra, the god of the sun and light.
+He explained the Kingswood family’s theory and practice of Hermetic magic.
+Their narrative can also be read as a philosophical treatise centered on the search for ultimate truth.
+Overall, this account covers a wide range of topics.
+Photographer Gerry Phillipson noted that this "book seems to range across the sum of human knowledge, collective and individual spiritual quest, in short it seems to endeavour to include absolutely everything” (Phillipson, 2023).

-In addition to the story, GK intends the words on these pages to be a magical tool.
-He reveals that every printed copy is one end of a supernatural filament.
-Its opposite end connects the reader to GK and his predecessors.
-Through physical copies of this book, he intends to reach out to those desiring to surpass the limits of their creative expectations.
-He seeks readers who are creatives, artists, photographers, philosophers, and mystics.
-He is particularly interested in reaching spiritual seekers, believers, users of magic, and scholars of the occult arts.
-GK intends to interact with anyone curious about how to exceed their limited imagination.
-To those readers, GK extends an open hand of support.
-To accept the offer, one needs only to continue reading.
+Along with the story, GK reveals that the words on these pages are magical tools.
+Each physical copy serves as one end of a supernatural filament, with the other end connecting the reader to GK and his predecessors.
+Through this book, he intends to inspire those who want to push beyond their creative limits.
+He seeks out photographers, philosophers, and mystics, particularly artists, seekers, believers, magic users, and students of the occult arts.
+GK wants to reach out to anyone curious about expanding their imagination.
+To those readers, GK offers an invitation of support.
+To accept, simply keep reading.

 Our Ancestors Guide Us and Protect Us by Garin Horner